SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

 \subsection{Linguistic Patterns (How)}

-Among the 132 rules, 42 specifically address function or event declarations, which are clearly defined using the Solidity code in the ERCs.
-The remaining 90 rules are described in natural language.
-As shown in Table~\ref{tab:linguistic}, we have identified 11 linguistic patterns to classify how these rules are presented.
-These 11 patterns correspond to six types of code implementations, as indicated by their ID prefixes (column ID in Table~\ref{tab:linguistic}): TP indicates throwing or not throwing an exception under certain conditions; CP involves calling a function, possibly with specific argument requirements; EP denotes emitting an event under certain conditions, potentially with argument requirements; RP involves returning a required value under certain conditions; AP refers to updating a variable with a new value; and OP indicates performing an action in a specific order.
+Of the 132 rules, 42 specifically address function or event declarations using Solidity source code.
+The remaining 90 are described in natural language.
+As shown in Table~\ref{tab:linguistic}, we identify 11 linguistic patterns used to express the 90 rules.
+These patterns correspond to six types of code implementations, as indicated by their ID prefixes (column ID in Table~\ref{tab:linguistic}): TP indicates throwing or not throwing an exception under certain conditions; CP involves calling a function, possibly with specific argument requirements; EP denotes emitting an event under certain conditions, potentially with argument requirements; RP involves returning a required value under certain conditions; AP refers to updating a variable with a new value; and OP is for performing actions in a specific order.

-As shown in Table~\ref{tab:linguistic}, four patterns (TP1, EP1, EP2, and RP1) account for over 80\% of the rules.
+Out of the 11 patterns, four (TP1, EP1, EP2, and RP1) account for over 80\% of the rules.
 TP1 is primarily used for privilege checks.
-For example, the ERC20 rule violated in Figure~\ref{fig:20-high} states, ``the function SHOULD throw unless the \_from account has deliberately authorized the sender of the message via some mechanism,'' which falls under TP1.
-EP1 and EP2, indicated by their prefixes, are used to emit events, while RP1 specifies return values.
-In contrast, the remaining patterns cover much fewer rules.
-For instance, AP2 and OP1 each associate with only one rule.
+For example, the rule highlighted in Figure~\ref{fig:721-rule} falls under TP1.
+EP1 and EP2 are used to emit events, while RP1 specifies return values.
+In contrast, the remaining patterns cover many fewer rules.
+For instance, AP2 and OP1 are each associated with only one rule.